DoLa – Decoding by Contrasting Layers Improves Factuality in Large Language Models

 Copy

-We now generate the vanilla input, i.e., without applying DoLa
+We now generate the vanilla input, that is, without applying DoLa

 generate_kwargs={